Sign Up to shop

 To keep your store visually appealing, think about how you can display products on several different levels.
 Shelving, tables, the floor… mixing it up keeps the customers’ eyes busy and engaged.

-When deciding on how to group your products, and where exactly to put them within those groups, think about cross-selling.
 This means keeping complementary products together — so if you’re selling candles, it would make sense to keep matches nearby, and candle holders.
 This way it’s more likely a customer will buy more than one thing at once.

 When we talk about retail merchandising, a lot of what we discuss is about the visual side of things.
 But there are four other senses which you shouldn’t leave neglected

-If you’ve ever shopped in Hollister or Abercrombie and Fitch, you’ll notice how the experience is a pretty immersive one, and a big part of this is the scent which is pumped around the entire store.
 Playing with scent in this way is risky as people may find it overwhelming, but when it pays off, it works really well — not only will the scent always evoke the memory of your store, but it also works as a great ad for whichever scent you’re using (in the case of Hollister, the room is sprayed with a condensed version of aftershave ‘Fierce’).

-7. Shake up your window display
+8. Shake up your window display

 “Planning our shop window displays is one of my favourite jobs!
 To keep things fresh, I try and change our shop window display every few weeks, even if it’s just a case of changing the smaller pieces.
-When I’m planning a shop window display, I will always try and think of a theme.
-There are of course the obvious ones throughout the year: Valentine’s Day, Mother’s Day, Easter, etc. Outside of those, I might pick a particular colour palette or product type.
-As we aren’t based in a coastal town, for the summer I’ve decided to go for a nature inspired window with lots of florals and bees.
-Before I even begin playing with the window display, I simply sit down with a pen and paper and write down all the products that I feel would fit to my theme.
-Sometimes I even walk around the shop over and over again, as things do have a habit of jumping up at me!
+When I’m planning a shop window display, I will always try and think of a theme...
+Before I even begin playing with the window display, I simply sit down with a pen and paper and write down all the products that I feel would fit to my theme..
 Once I’ve put a list together, I go through it to make sure we have a good mix of product types and sizes.
-Once I’m armed with my list, I put the large pieces in first (for us it’s furniture) and then I just start playing to see what works!” — Laura, Handmade Design – Ashbourne, UK
+Once I’m armed with my list, I put the large pieces in first (for us it’s furniture) and then I just start playing to see what works!”

-8. Rotate products often
+9. Rotate products regularly

 Following on from Laura’s advice above, it’s great to refresh both your window display and the front of your store as often as possible.
 While it’s not a great idea to move fixtures around too much (you want to keep the basic structure for continuity), you should switch up the order of the products, and bring new ones to the front

-9. Add impulse products at the checkout
+10. Add impulse products at the checkout

 We’ve all been there: one minute you’re standing in a queue at the supermarket with your groceries, and the next a bar of chocolate has *slipped* into your basket.